UniversalDependencies/docs/_hy/pos/PUNCT.md

 Punctuation is not taken to include logograms such as _$_, _%_, and _§_, which are instead tagged as [SYM]().

-There is “infixed” punctuation (exclamation, emphasis and question marks).
-We refer to such cases as multiword tokens.
+There is _infixed punctuation_ (exclamation, emphasis and question marks).
+We refer to such cases as _multiword tokens_.

 1-2 ինչո՞ւ